 Accommodation available to students using English forms as documented on their ML plans.
-For students using Spanish math, Spanish science, or CSLA Spanish forms, a need for time and a half must be documented on an IEP or 504 plan.
+For students using Spanish math, Spanish science, Spanish social studies, or CSLA forms, a need for time and a half must be documented on an IEP or 504 plan.